dkulundzic/Appointo/README.md

 ## Strongly-typed asset interface generation

 Tuist uses [Swiftgen](https://github.com/SwiftGen/SwiftGen) internally, which is run on each `tuist generate` command; creates an strongly-typed interface to images, colors and localization strings.

+## Notes

+1. The persistence is in-memory only, as it should be enough for demonstration purposes.
+2. The appointment deletion action could use an alert, but I think the current approach is good enough for demo purposes.